damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

 USERNAME =' OR 1=1--
 ```

-- this is always true, so it can help bypass some commands
+- this is always true, so it can help bypass some commands  of authentication